JopStro/bspswallow/README.md

 # bspswallow
 Adds functionality provided by the dwm "swallow" patch to bspwm.

-This branch uses baskerville's xwinfo instead of xprop and sed
+This branch uses baskerville's xwinfo instead of xprop and sed, possibly increasing the speed.

 # Dependencies